 How is it that you always see the world through rose-tinted spectacles?
 Why is Mary constantly rejecting all ideas?
 And why does Mark still have to check everything?
 What is your attitude, the way you see life?

-- You will learn your attitude – the way you look at life.
+- Learn your attitude – the way you look at life.

-- You will find out whether you are a stoic, skeptic, cynic, pragmatist, idealist, spiritualist, or realist.
+- Find out whether you are a stoic, skeptic, cynic, pragmatist, idealist, spiritualist, or realist.

-- You will learn the main tip for each attitude.
+- Learn the main tip for each attitude.

 Each of us sees and interprets life differently.
 As many people as many perspectives.
 One event and each of us perceives it differently.
 The best way to observe it is in the family by asking, for example, siblings about some childhood situation.
 Each of you will describe it completely differently.
 How do you find yourself in all this?
 And what does life really look like then?
 Who is right and who is not?
 And how to reconcile everyone here.

 How does it happen, where does it come from?

 The way you see life is determined by another soul overlay – attitude.
 Each of us has countless beliefs that influence how we define individual events and understand life.
 That’s why nobody agrees with everything.